 “Walk before you run.
 The ones who start small and grow from those are clearly winning,” he says.
 “There’s a lot of areas that you can find ROI on this digital transformation journey.”

-For instance, RoviSys recently helped a disposable packaging maker automate, collect, and track its production data, providing more insight into downtime and productivity.
-The packaging maker was using a manual recording process to track production data, resulting in inaccurate or out-of-date information.
-By just implementing a new data collection process, the packaging maker was able to increase its uptime by nearly 30%.
+For instance, RoviSys recently helped a disposable-packaging maker automate, collect, and track its production data, providing more insight into downtime and productivity.
+The packaging maker was using a manual recording process to track data during the production process, resulting in inaccurate or out-of-date information.
+By just implementing a new data-driven process, the packaging maker was able to increase its uptime by nearly 30%.

 “Walk before you run.
 The ones who start small and grow from those are clearly winning.
 There’s a lot of areas that you can find ROI on this #DigitalTransformation journey.” —Bryan DeBois, Director of Industrial #AI at @RoviSys via @insightdottech

 While it can be possible to “swallow the elephant in one gulp” and do everything all at once, DeBois says that it’s rare and can happen only with 100% leadership buy-in.
-Leadership buy-in from the top ensures everyone is on the same page and working toward the same goal.
+Leadership buy-in from the top ensures everyone is on the same page and working toward the same goal to improve manufacturing processes.

 “The companies that are going about digital transformation right are making sure that OT has a seat at the table right from the beginning and has a voice.
 We have seen it happen where IT will drive these projects completely without even involving OT, and they’re a failure because OT buy-in can make or break a project,” says DeBois.
 “IT must recognize that OT is the lifeblood of the company.”